JOSE CORTÉS - Dancer

 ADRIÁN BRENES - Dancer, teacher, choreographer

 Adrián Brenes is one of the rising stars of Flamenco.
-Born in Conil, Cadiz, he began dancing at eight, studying with the famous 'La Truco' and has since trained with some of the most famous names, winning numerous awards for Alegrías and Sevillanas along the way.
+Born in Conil, Cadiz, he began dancing at eight, studying with the famous 'La Truco' when she lived in Barbate and has since trained with some of the most famous names, winning numerous awards for Alegrías and Sevillanas along the way.
 He is the author of a unique individual style in which the assertive energy of the male dance (traditionally focused on the legs and feet) is channelled through the entire body, creating a joyous explosion of passion and charisma.
 He has worked as a professional Flamenco dancer since 2012.

 Adrián is a skilled and sensitive teacher with considerable experience.
 He speaks fluent english and has taught in London, Scotland, Gloucestershire and South Wales.
 When not performing, he teaches Flamenco at the Instituto La Truco in Madrid.